-- 1) have turned in a volunteer form. - 2) have completed AYSO Safe Haven certification as well as the Concussion Awareness training. - 3) have completed the age-correct coach training for his or her team.
+- 1) have filled out the volunteer form online, as is afore-mentioned. - 2) have completed AYSO Safe Haven certification as well as the

+Concussion Awareness and Cardiac Arrest training.

+3) have completed the age-correct coach training for his or her team.